Adwaith-Rajesh/Adwaith-Rajesh/README.md

 ### A little bit about me.

-I'am a 12<sup>th</sup> grade student having an interest in programming and everything tech.
+I'm a student having an interest in programming and everything tech.
 My favourite language is Python.
 And I believe that someday I can change the world.

 ### Connect with me: